foliant-docs/docker/README.md

 ```

 #### Docker Hub authorization
 To push images to the [Foliant project on Docker Hub](https://hub.docker.com/r/foliant/foliant/),
-you should be logged in as **foliantshared**
+you need an account on Docker Hub with appropriate rights.